sherlock-protocol/sherlock-v2-docs/audits/watsons/guide-to-judging-contests.md

   - 016.md
 003-M/
   - 014.md
-false/
 - 001.md
-  - 010.md
-  - 015.md
 - 002.md
 - 004.md
 - 008.md
 - 009.md
+- 010.md
+- 015.md
 ```

 This structure still means that there are 2 High severity vulnerabilities, and 3 Medium severity vulnerabilities (just like the top-level folder structure above).&#x20;

 {% hint style="info" %}
-"-best" only needs to be added when there is more than 1 .md file in a folder.
-The "false" folder will not have "-best" because those issues will not be considered.&#x20;
+"-best" only needs to be added when there is more than 1 .md file in a folder.&#x20;
 {% endhint %}

 Once the issues have been sorted into folders and "best" reports labeled, you are done!

 ## How to earn USDC from judging

-In order to become eligible for a payout, your judging must be >=40% accurate.
-Each issue has 3 points:
+In order to become eligible for a payout, you need to submit more true positives (`false`, `medium` or `high`) than there are false issues* in the final result of the contest

+\* *Will be `medium` (or `high`) in case there are more `medium` (or `high`) issues in the final result than `false` issues*

-1. Severity (Medium/High/else) = 1 point
+1. Severity (Medium/High) = 1 point
 2. Duplication (Is it in a folder with at least 1 correct duplicate issue?
 Or correctly put in a solo folder?) = 1 point
 3. Best issue (Was the best issue of the duplicate family correctly chosen?) = 1 point

-If there were 100 issues in a repo, and each issue is worth 3 points, then a contestant would need to get at least 120 points (120 correct / 300 possible = 40% score) in order to become eligible for a payout.
+If there were 80 `false`, 10 `medium`, 10 `high` issues in a contest, then a contestant would need to submit at least 81 true positives in order to become eligible for a payout.

 {% hint style="info" %}
-Why is >=40% accuracy required for a payout?
-If only 5% accuracy received a payout, then audit contest participants could just judge their own submissions and get paid for it, which is not fair.
+By default all the issues wil be labeled `false` (80 true positives, 20 false positives in the `false` category), picking 1 valid `medium` or `high` will allow you to exceed the threshold and make you eligble for a payout.
 {% endhint %}

 ## How are USDC payouts calculated in a judging contest:

+{% hint style="info" %}
+Rewards only count for valid `medium` or `high` issues, `false` issues are excluded from the calculation.
+{% endhint %}

 The formula for payouts is very similar to the sybil-resistant formula for audit contests.